 Scratching is a normal part of cat behavior that most cat owners learn to get used to.
 Setting up scratching posts can help deter cats from scratching your curtains, furniture, and other parts of your home.
-You may think that scratching will help grind and dull nails, but cat scratchers actually help cats to sharpen their claws.
+You may think that scratching will help grind and dull nails, but cat scratchers actually help cats sharpen their claws.
 While this might sound scary, this is actually beneficial for cats and helps them to maintain a healthy set of nails.
 Here’s what you need to know about cat scratchers and how they benefit your cat.

 What Do Cat Scratchers Do?